kinguser982/Downloader/README.md

 its make ur file to several parts of RAR.

 # how to use it???

+1) fork this repo

+2) click on "Actions"

+3) click on "File-to-link" (on left side)

-just click on [Actions] and [File-to-link]. then paste the file link!!!
+4) then paste the file link!!!

+5) click on "Run workflow" (on right side)

 # it doesn't matter how big ur file is.